Commissions of sewers: 15th century and later

 A jury presented evidence to the court of the state of drainage and flood defences and suggested persons who should be liable to pay for their upkeep.
 This was often charged as a rate (sometimes known as a scot) based on the acreage of each landowner that would benefit from the works.
 The commissions relied increasingly on reports from professional surveyors and engineers and less on the juries from the late 18th century.
 Where land was reclaimed from the sea the responsibility for drainage often fell to enclosure commissioners rather than the sewer commissioners.

-The commissions were abolished by the Land Drainage Act of 1930, though some survived until after the Second World War.
+The commissions were abolished by the Land Drainage Act 1930, though some survived until after the Second World War.
 Their work was continued by the internal drainage boards and river authorities.
 No records survive from commissions held before the mid 16th century but later records have survived and include detailed land maps.
 The records normally devolved to the successor internal drainage board or river authority, but sometimes were kept by the last clerks, often local solicitors or were deposited in local record offices or parish chest.